ak369vm/action-send-mail/README.md

 # Send mail Github Action....

-An action that simply sends a mail to multiple recipients.
+An action that simply sends a mail to multiple recipients...

 Some features:
 - plain text body